Gambas al Vino Blanco

 - black pepper

 First make a white sauce using the butter, milk, fish stock and mustard.
-I do this by putting the milk in a pan and adding the butter, fish stock, Dijon mustard and black pepper.
+I do this by putting the milk in a pan and adding the butter, fish stock, Dijon mustard, a pinch of salt and black pepper.
 I heat this gently and then add the cornflour to thicken the sauce and bring this to the boil.
 You should make this sauce a little thicker than you want the end result to be as you will be adding a little more liquid to it later.
 I then reduce the heat and let it simmer for a few minutes.
 Check the seasoning and salt if necessary.

 If you prefer you can make the white sauce in the more traditional way of making a roux and then adding the milk, fish stock and mustard.